 - Change the default protocol used on the Surfshark app.

-In order to do that, launch the Surfshark app, go to the Setting page, open the Advanced tab and look for an option to change the protocol.
+To do that, launch the Surfshark app, go to Settings --> Advanced, then open the Protocol tab.
+This is where you will find an option to change the default protocol.

-Change the protocol form Automatic to OpenVPN(UDP).
-If that does not seem to help, try IKEv2 and OpenVPN(TCP) protocols.
+Change the protocol from Automatic to OpenVPN(UDP).
+If that does not help, try the OpenVPN(TCP) protocol.

 - Try other locations.